two-torial/two-torial/docs/games/sega/chunithm/common/chuni/setup.md

     - Pick either `16 bit, 48000Hz (DVD Quality)` or `24 bit, 48000Hz (Studio Quality)`, click `Apply`, then `OK`.

     <img src="/img/common/audio_16_48.png">

-!!! tip ""

-    If you have an Intel 10th Gen CPU or newer, you need to [patch amdaemon](https://patcher.two-torial.xyz/amdaemon) and enable `OpenSSL SHA crash bug fix`.

 ---